mibesr/software-articles-by-Efron-Licht/articles/quirks/quirks.md

 - with an unreachable member containing a function so it's not comparable
 - in a method expression
 - on a semi-colon terminated multi-statement line

+Is this useful? **Absolutely not**.
+In fact, it'll crash immediately, since context keys need to be comparable.

 ### Next time(?)